sem CLI Reference#

 workflow has its own Workflow ID that uniquely differentiates each workflow

-execution from the other workflow executions.
+execution from other workflow executions.

 A workflow